 Roads to Prosperity or Bridges to Nowhere?
 Theory and Evidence on the Impact of Public Infrastructure Investment

 We examine the dynamic macroeconomic effects of public infrastructure investment both theoretically and empirically, using a novel data set we compiled on various highway spending measures.
 Relying on the institutional design of federal grant distributions among states, we construct a measure of government highway spending shocks that captures revisions in expectations about future government investment.
-We find that shocks to federal highway funding has a positive effect on local GDP both on impact and after 6 to 8 years, with the impact effect coming from shocks during (local) recessions.
-However, we find no permanent effect (as of 10 years after the shock).
+We find that shocks to federal highway funding positively affect local GDP both on impact and after six to eight years.
+However, we find no permanent effect (as of ten years after the shock).
 Similar impulse responses are found in a number of other macroeconomic variables.
-The transmission channel for these responses appears to be through initial funding leading to building, over several years, of public highway capital which then temporarily boosts private sector productivity and local demand.
+Our results suggest that the transmission channel for these responses operates through initial funding leading to building, over several years, of public highway capital, which then temporarily boosts private sector productivity and local demand.
 To help interpret these findings, we develop an open economy New Keynesian model with productive public capital in which regions are part of a monetary and fiscal union.
 We show that our empirical responses are qualitatively consistent with an initial effect due to nominal rigidities and a subsequent medium-term productivity effect that arises once the public capital is put in place and available for production.